gouthampai/thoughts-and-musings/src/content/posts/deploy-net-10-service-to-container-app.md

         registryPassword: ${{ secrets.PACKAGE_ACCESS_TOKEN }}
 ```

- For the most part, this is a pretty standard workflow file so I won't go over every details, just the important ones that should be called out.
+ For the most part, this is a pretty standard workflow file so I won't go over every detail, just the important ones that should be called out.
 In the permissions section, we are granting write permissions for id-token and read for contents.
 This allows the workflow to read the contents of the github repository and to exchange the GITHUB_TOKEN value for a OpenID Connect (OIDC) token from your Entra Id App Registration.
 If this sounds like black magic, please take a look at the "Github - Azure OIDC Token Exchange" section for a simplified explanation of how it works.

- Other than that, the workflow the split into two jobs.
+ Other than that, the workflow is split into two jobs.
 One to build and push the docker image to the Github Container Registry and another to perform the deployment of the newly built image to the azure container app.
 Don't worry about what the values for all the environment variables and secrets need to be just yet.
 I'll be covering that in just a sec.

 #### Github - Azure OIDC Token Exchange
 You can picture this interaction as similar to passport control at the airport.
 The officer will check your documents and stamp your passport if they deem you should have access to their country.
 At a later point during your trip, you can show the stamp in your passport as proof of legal presence.